SmartTokenLabs/TokenScript/doc/design_paper.md

 If a token entitles the user to do specific actions online, how can the user login to the web services with that token?

-It's easy to see the need of a framework defining tokens and making them interoperable with different methods of trading, listing and rating.
-We did end up having hundreds of tokens in 2017-2018, but they are uniformly on the payment side - currency like, ERC20 tokens.
+It's easy to see the need for a framework defining tokens and making them interoperable with different methods of trading, listing and rating.
+We did end up having hundreds of tokens in 2017-2018, but they are uniformly on the payment side - currency-like, ERC20 tokens.
 There is nearly zero effort devoted to making tokens represent *goods and services* - a basic need for an efficient market.

 During the speculative bubble of 2017, a power token ICO does not need to provide any explanation of how the tokens can be used.
 All speculators need to know is that they represent a "stake in the future world of tokenised electricity".
 As long as the token can inspire investors with imagination, it's good enough for an ICO.
 There is, no more functionality needed other than an ERC20 interface.
 Such a speculative token doesn't depend on attestations - the proof of actual power production - nor does it need properties like where the energy is provided or for how long it is available.

-Now the madness is over, it's time to present the technical framework to make market work.
+Now that the madness is over, it's time to present the technical framework to make the market work.

 ## Blockchain integrates the web